rp-rs/rp-hal/rp235x-hal-examples/README.md

 Here is an example using the `blinky` example in RISC-V mode.
-We'll build and run it first using the default dev profile, emulating the development cycle **Note:** be sure the pico 2 is in BOOTSEL mode before the `run` command:
+We'll build and run it first using the default dev profile, emulating the development cycle **Note:** be sure the RP235x is in BOOTSEL mode before using the `run` command because we use `picotool` to flash and run the binary:

 ```console
 $ cargo build --bin blinky --target=riscv32imac-unknown-none-elf